 Day 8 - Friday: NESEBAR – Varna – SHUMEN ( 200 km)

-Morning city tour of Nesebar (ancient Mesembria) will introduce you to ancient and mediaeval fortifications and several outstanding mediaeval basilicas.
-You will enjoy this slow pace walk in cobbled streets with beautiful sea-view panoramas.
-You will visit the local Archaeological Museum, too and depart north to Varna.
-Varna is one of the largest Black Sea cities, founded as a Miletian colony in the place of an old Thracian settlement already during the 6th c.
-B.C.
-Enjoy the city sightseeing of Varna, visit the well preserved Roman Thermae and the Archaeological museum, where the world's oldest gold (45000-42000 B.C.) is displayed.
+Morning city tour of ancient Mesembria will introduce you to the ancient & mediaeval fortifications, and several outstanding mediaeval basilicas.
+Enjoy this slow pace walk in cobbled streets with beautiful sea-view panoramas.
+You will visit the local Archaeological Museum, too.
+Following the visit, depart north to Varna.
+Varna is one of the largest Black Sea cities, founded as a Miletian colony in the place of an old Thracian settlement (6th c.
+B.C.)
+Enjoy the city sightseeing of Varna.
+Visit the well preserved Roman Thermae and the Archaeological museum, where the world's oldest gold (45000-42000 B.C.) is displayed.
 Stop-over in Devnya to visit the Mosaics museum.
 This is an “in situ” museum and displays remarkable Roman mosaics (3rd – 4th century A.D.)

 Proceed to a small village in the region of Shumen for dinner and overnight in a eco-complex.